atiladeokegab/-Reinforcement-Learning-for-Dynamic-UAV-Energy-Efficient-Path-Planning-in-IoT-Sensor-Networks./README.md

 ### Constraints
 - The UAV must visit each IoT node at least once per mission.
 - Data transfer occurs only when the UAV is within the **effective LoRa range**.
+- IOT sensor come on and off at duty cycle time the uav must master the patterns and timing and ensure it maximizes data transfer during iot duty cycle period.
 - UAV energy and hovering time are limited.
 - IoT nodes continuously generate new data; UAV must balance waiting vs. traveling to reduce AoI.